5 Reasons to Visit the Big Happy Buddha at Linh An Pagoda

 As we’ll discuss below, there are a couple other interesting attractions nearby or en route to the Happy Buddha, but the proximity to the Elephant Waterfall is enough reason to justify a visit.

-You can visit the Happy Buddha of Dalat for FREE.
+You can visit for FREE.

 Like a smile, enjoying the Happy Buddha is completely free.
 As a side note, this landmark is remarkable free of other tourists.
 With so many great things to do around Dalat, the giant Happy Buddha is not on the radar of many tourists.

-The Happy Buddha is part of the Linh An Pagoda.
+Part of the Linh An Pagoda.

 The Happy Buddha is the star of the show, but Linh An Pagoda has many other beautiful things to see.
 There is the main temple, a few minor altars, and nicely landscaped grounds.